 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Clapp, or a variant listed above to cross the Atlantic and come to North America were :

-Clapp Settlers in the United States in the 17th Century
+Clapp Settlers in United States in the 17th Century

-Clapp Settlers in the United States in the 18th Century
+Clapp Settlers in United States in the 18th Century

-Clapp Settlers in the United States in the 19th Century
+Clapp Settlers in United States in the 19th Century

 The Clapp Family Crest was acquired from the Houseofnames.com archives.
 The Clapp Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.